- Allergic Living - http://allergicliving.com -

 It’s a less severe form of food allergy, directly related to pollen reactions, that’s known to set off tingling and unpleasant itching in the mouth, throat and lips.
 Reactions are caused by a variety of fruits, vegetables, nuts, seeds, and even spices; all of which share allergenic proteins with specific hay fever-causing trees and plants.

-“Nobody talks about the foods causing oral allergy syndrome because it’s not considered a life-threatening allergy,” says Ham Pong, the author of several articles educating patients and doctors about oral allergy syndrome.
+“It’s not considered a life-threatening allergy,” says Ham Pong, the author of several articles educating patients and doctors about oral allergy syndrome.
 “But it’s actually more common than peanut, milk, egg, and fish allergy .”

 Two of the biggest cross-reaction offenders are birch and alder trees.
 Depending on where you live, anywhere from 20 to 70 per cent of people who are allergic to birch and alder pollens will also have oral allergy syndrome.